allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 bookmark and shared with other ClearML users to collaborate.

 :::note
-The following tasks-table customizations are saved on a **per-project** basis:
+The following task-table customizations are saved on a **per-project** basis:
 * Columns order
 * Column width
 * Active sort order